-SWMU #11 (Transfer Facility)
+SWMU #11 (10-Day Transfer Facility/Inbound & Out Bound Staging/Bulk Container Storage Area)

-The Transfer Facility is located on the 8th Avenue property.
+The 10-Day Transfer Facility/Inbound & Outbound Staging/Bulk Container Storage Area is located on the 8th Avenue property.
+10-Day Transfer Facility waste shipments do not include shipments to EQFL (designated facility) or from EQFL (generator).
 Vehicles/trailers parked in this area are marked as a 10-Day vehicle/trailer to avoid being confused with other vehicles/trailers that may also be located in the same vicinity.
 Transfer facility waste shipments are noted in a separate Transfer Log (operating record).
 Vehicles/trailers located in this area are parked on a man-made impervious surface.
 Secondary containment is provided if vehicles/trailers are going to be parked in this area for more than 24-hours.